 Here is a guide:

-- Point the nozzle of the hairdryer towards the satin paint
+- Point the nozzle of the hairdryer toward the paint coating.

-- Move the hairdryer around the satin paint for 5 minutes
+- Move the hairdryer around the paint coating for 5 minutes.

-- Turn off the hairdryer and let the paint dry completely.
+- Turn off the hairdryer and allow the paint to dry.

 3. Thin The Satin Paint